The Academic Scheduling Unit produces the Web Class Schedule for regular university in the Fall, Spring and Summer semesters.

 - Preparation of the University Academic Calendar for approval by the Academic Senate and the President.

 - Construction and publication of each semester's Class Schedule in a web-based format.
-After the Class Schedule is published, Academic Scheduling personnel continue to oversee changes to the SIMS database through a continual series of audits.
+After the Class Schedule is published, Academic Scheduling personnel continue to oversee changes to the Campus Solutions through a continual series of audits.

 - Downloading and archiving of class demand, enrollment, FTES and wait list data to where users can produce ad hoc reports tailored to their specific needs.